monero-project/monero-site/resources/moneropedia/denominations.md

 ### Monerod Implementation

-The smallest fraction of Monero in current monerod implementation is also known as an @atomic-unit which actually equals to 1 piconero.
+The smallest fraction of Monero in the current monerod implementation is also known as the @atomic-unit, which is currently one piconero.